Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-Credit scores can be a tricky thing and getting a credit card when you bad credit can be even trickier…
+Credit scores can be a tricky thing and getting a credit card when you have bad credit can be even trickier…

 Getting a loan?
 Credit check.
 Need a cell phone plan?
 Credit check.

 Sometimes, even landlords will check your credit ‒ before considering you as a potential tenant.
 And the list doesn’t end here.

 These 3 digits follow you, and have a big say in different areas of your life.

 The unfortunate thing is that bad credit scores aren’t always a product of your own poor decisions.

 Identity theft, divorce, getting laid off, co-signing for someone else’s loan, even just forgetting to pay bills – all of these things can hurt your credit score.

 But, what’s a credit card got to do with your credit score and can you still get a credit card even if you have a bad credit score?